Kraypex/Exporter-Options/README.md

 - (5) Generate New Emotes
 - (6) Generate New Bundles
 - (7) Generate New Weapons
-- (8) Generate New Consumables
-- (9) Generate All New Assets
+- (8) Generate All New Assets
-- (10) Delete images in the images folder
+- (9) Delete images in the images folder

 ## Exporter Options - Upcoming Options